Are there credit cards for people with poor credit histories?

 What type of credit score is typically considered poor?

-By the VantageScore credit scoring system, anyone with a credit score in the range of 550 to 649 is considered to have poor credit.
+By the VantageScore credit scoring system, anyone with a credit score below 550 is generally considered to have poor credit.

 Can credit cards for poor credit help improve your credit score and history?